 Pharmacy Program Directors

 Kim received her Bachelor of Science in pre-medical sciences with a minor in chemistry from Tarleton State University, a member of The Texas A & M University System, and her Doctor of Pharmacy degree from the University of Houston College of Pharmacy.
 She completed a Managed Care Residency at Scott & White Memorial Hospital in Temple, Texas.
-Kim is a member of American Society of Health-System Pharmacists, American College of Clinical Pharmacy, Texas Society of Health-System Pharmacists, Alpha Gamma Delta, Phi Delta Chi, Tri Beta, and Order of Omega.
-Kim also serves on the Practice Advancement Committee for the University Healthsystem Consortium.
+In August 2016, Kim received her Master of Public Health from UT Health School of Public Health – The University of Texas Health Science Center at Houston.
+Kim is a member of American Society of Health-System Pharmacists, American College of Clinical Pharmacy, and Texas Society of Health-System Pharmacists.
+She is an alumna of Alpha Gamma Delta, Phi Delta Chi, Tri Beta, and Order of Omega.
+Kim served on the Practice Advancement Committee and Pharmacy Council for the University Health system Consortium for six years.
 She has been a Platform Speaker for the American Academy of Managed Care.
-Kim received the Houston/Galveston Preceptor of the Year award in 2006.
-Her primary areas of interest are Internal Medicine, Pharmacy and Therapeutics activities as well as the advancement of clinical pharmacy practice for all pharmacists.
-She is committed to training residents to become outstanding contributors and leaders for the profession of pharmacy.
+Kim received Baylor St. Luke’s Preceptor of the Year in 2006 and the Houston/Galveston Preceptor of the Year award in 2007.
+Currently, she serves as a Secretary on the Texas Society of Health System Pharmacists Research and Education Foundation Board as well as the Scholarship Committee Chair.
+Throughout her career, she has served as a clinical specialist in Internal Medicine, Director for PGY1 Pharmacy Residency, interim Director of Pharmacy, and Clinical Pharmacy Manager roles.
+Currently, Kim is the Clinical Pharmacy Manager at Baylor St. Luke’s and she serves on the Pharmacy Clinical Council for Catholic Health Initiatives (CHI) as the Texas Clinical Lead as well as the secretary for the Pharmacy and Therapeutics Committee.
+She also chairs the national antimicrobial stewardship committee for CHI.
+She leads the Baylor St. Luke’s health-system pharmacy (SPACE) meeting which involves reviewing medications for formulary addition, EPIC drug builds, physician order sets, policies, and clinical initiatives.
+Kim is committed to training residents to become outstanding contributors and leaders for the profession of pharmacy.

 Greg received his Bachelor of Science in Pharmacy from The Ohio State University and Master of Science in Pharmacy from the University of Houston.
 Greg is a member of ASHP and the Society of Critical Care Medicine.
 He received the Outstanding Pharmacist Award from the Gulf Coast Society of Health-System Pharmacists in 1998.
-Greg is a preceptor for clinical rotations in Critical Care (PGY1 and PGY2) and longitudinal learning experiences in Clinical Research and Practice Management (PGY2 Critical Care).
+Greg is a preceptor for clinical rotations in Pulmonary/Critical Care (PGY1 required), MICU I and MICU II (PGY2 Critical Care required), MICU III and Mobile ICU Team (PGY2 Critical Care elective) and longitudinal learning experiences in Clinical Research, Practice Management, Clinical On-Call and Weekend Clinical Coverage (PGY2 Critical Care required).
 He is also an ASHP residency accreditation surveyor for PGY2 programs in Cardiology and Critical Care.

 Melissa received her PharmD from the University of Houston.
 She completed her pharmacy practice residency at the University of Texas Medical Branch.
 Melissa furthered her practice at the University of Texas Medical Branch in the area of transplantation for the next 8 years.
 She continued her practice in the area of transplantation at Baylor St. Luke’s Medical Center upon starting her position as the Clinical Pharmacist II of Cardiothoracic Transplant in January 2009.
 She is a member of ASHP, TSHP, ACCP and the American Transplant Society.